FOOD MAKES MICHIGAN GREAT AGAIN

 Cultivate looks like it was built to be a sprawling taphouse and coffee shop, with lots of space for people to set up their computers and a garden out back.
 A short time ago, it was a garage.

 When they say the food movement is a transformative force, this is the kind of transformation they’re talking about.

-THE FARM AT ST JOE’S
+THE FARM AT ST. JOE’S

 Lesli and I didn’t get tired out from exploring the area around Ann Arbor.
 We got inspired out.

-One of Sweetman’s aims is to use the gardens to promote the health of staff and patients so there are a minimum of return visits for medical treatment.
+One of Sweetman’s aims is to use the gardens to promote the health of staff and patients so there is a minimum of return visits for medical treatment.
 One of the powerful measures in the Affordable Health Care Act was financial penalties for healthcare organizations that didn’t do follow-up work to help patients mend their ways, resulting in released patients coming back for a repeat of medical treatment — a big risk for themselves, and unnecessary expense for the healthcare system.
-Gardening was a way of avoiding such penalties by introducing people to some positive activities and habits that could prevent recurrence of chronic diseases.
+Gardening was a way of avoiding such penalties by introducing people to some positive activities and habits that could prevent the recurrence of chronic diseases.

 As much as Canadians like to celebrate the advantages of our public system for financing medical care, we could well take a leaf from the Affordable Health Care Act and institutionalize health promotion, as well as disease treatment.
 It should be the mandate of hospitals to promote health, not just treat disease, and one practical way for hospitals to practice health promotion is with gardening.

 Another of Sweetman’s work objectives, she says, is “to create advocates for change at the personal and community level.”
 During the winter, the health center has hoop houses.
 During the summer, they have access to 340 acres, one of the largest hospital-based farms on the continent.
 The gardening is designed to empower patients and staff by teaching them how to change their own habits and how to become agents of change in their neighborhood.